No script

 If you have a passion for flora, the Botanic Park (Parcul Botanic) is an exquisite haven for you.
 Explore distinct botanical gardens featuring over 200 plant species meticulously arranged into thematic sectors.

-Here, you can immerse yourself in the beauty of ornamental flora, Romanian flora, Mediterranean flora, and Asian flora, and discover the fascinating world of medicinal plants.
+Here, you can immerse yourself in the beauty of ornamental, Romanian, Mediterranean, and Asian flora, while also exploring the fascinating world of medicinal plants.
+There are plenty of walking paths that bring you close to the beautiful flowers.

 13. Take a walk on the Bega River promenade